Underdetermination: Underdetermination and evidence

 To show that a conclusion is underdetermined, one must show that there is a rival conclusion that is equally well supported by the standards of evidence.
 A trivial example of underdetermination is the addition of the statement "whenever we look for evidence" (or more generally, any statement which cannot be falsified).
-For example, the conclusion "objects near earth fall toward it when dropped" might be opposed by "objects near earth fall toward it when dropped but only when one checks to see that they do."
+For example, the conclusion "objects near Earth fall toward it when dropped" might be opposed by "objects near Earth fall toward it when dropped but only when one checks to see that they do."
 Since one may append this to any conclusion, all conclusions are at least trivially underdetermined.
 If one considers such statements to be illegitimate, e.g. by applying Occam's Razor, then such "tricks" are not considered demonstrations of underdetermination.

 This concept also applies to scientific theories: for example, it is similarly trivial to find situations that a theory does not address.
 For example, classical mechanics did not distinguish between non-accelerating reference frames.
-As a result, any conclusion about such a reference frame was underdetermined; it was equally consistent with the theory to say that the solar system is at rest, as it is to say that it moves at any constant velocity in any particular direction.
+As a result, any conclusion about such a reference frame was underdetermined; it was equally consistent with the theory to say that the Solar System is at rest, as it is to say that it moves at any constant velocity in any particular direction.
 Newton himself stated that these possibilities were indistinguishable.
 More generally, evidence may not always be sufficient to distinguish between competing theories (or to determine a different theory that will unify both), as is the case with general relativity and quantum mechanics.

-Another example is provided by Johann Wolfgang von Goethe's Theory of Colours: "Newton believed that with the help of his prism experiments, he could prove that sunlight was composed of variously coloured rays of light.
+Another example is provided by Johann Wolfgang von Goethe's 1810 book Theory of Colours: "Newton believed that with the help of his prism experiments, he could prove that sunlight was composed of variously coloured rays of light.
 Goethe showed that this step from observation to theory is more problematic than Newton wanted to admit.
 By insisting that the step to theory is not forced upon us by the phenomena, Goethe revealed our own free, creative contribution to theory construction.
 And Goethe's insight is surprisingly significant, because he correctly claimed that all of the results of Newton's prism experiments fit a theoretical alternative equally well.
 If this is correct, then by suggesting an alternative to a well-established physical theory, Goethe developed the problem of underdetermination a century before Duhem and Quine's famous argument."
 (Mueller, 2016) Hermann von Helmholtz says of this, "And I for one do not know how anyone, regardless of what his views about colours are, can deny that the theory in itself is fully consequent, that its assumptions, once granted, explain the facts treated completely and indeed simply".

 Experimental violations of Bell inequality show, that there are some limitations to underdetermination – every theory exhibiting local realism and statistical independence was disproved by this tests.
 Analogus limitations follow from Kochen–Specker experiments.
 These tests employ only correlations between results of measurements and therefore are able to bypass the issue of theory-ladenness of observation.